DJ Paul Miles is a leading Rock'n'Roll DJ in Melbourne, Australia.

-Paul Miles energized Melbourne rock bars, nightclubs, and
+Rock DJ Paul Miles has energized Melbourne rock bars,

-loyal following enjoyed his seven-hour sets laced with 'sub-culture
+loyal following enjoys his seven-hour sets laced with 'sub-culture

 hero' songs covering a large variety of rock'n'roll genres including

 glam, punk, rockabilly, metal, mod, and of course hard rock.
 This

 have also been rocked by his DJ sets at favourite Melbourne live music

-venues like The Espy, Ding Dong, Prince of Wales, HiFi Bar
+venues like the Corner Hotel, Ding Dong, Prince of Wales, HiFi Bar

-& Ballroom,

-the Corner Hotel, and The Tote, where he's also fired-up crowds while
+& Ballroom, The Tote and The Espy, where he's also fired-up crowds

 What is a Rock DJ?